Caring For Your Bulbs

 After your spring flowering bulbs like tulips and daffodils finish blooming, remove the flowers before they go to seed.
 You don’t want them wasting energy producing seeds.
 Instead, you want them storing up nutrients in their bulbs so that they will grow again next spring.
 Don’t remove the foliage until it turns yellow.
 It’s the foliage that is producing and storing the food for next year in the bulb.
 Don’t tie it in bunches.
 It may make it look neater but it also limits the leaves’ exposure to the sun so that they can’t photosynthesize needed nutrients.
 Instead, hide the foliage by planting cool season annuals such as pansies and snapdragons in front of your bulbs.
 Another good alternative is to plant perennials around them.
 The perennials will grow and fill out as the bulb foliage dies back.

 Once the leaves have finished their job and die, cut them off at ground level and remove them from your garden.
-Dead foliage left in your beds could become breeding places for disease.
+Dead foliage left in your beds could become breeding places for insects and disease.

 Use Low Nitrogen Fertilizer

 You can help your bulbs make food by adding fertilizer to your garden.
 Be sure to use a low nitrogen formula such as 5-10-5 or 5-10-10.
 High nitrogen fertilizers encourage foliage production.
 It is used on lawns to encourage the grass.
 Low nitrogen fertilizers are used on flowering plants, such as bulbs, to encourage flower production.
 Apply it by scratching it into your soil.

 Divide Your Bulbs